Our massages are priced by the length of time you choose. All sessions may include any style of massage that your massage therapist is trained in.

 Stretching: If you prefer a session of entirely stretching, we are happy to accommodate in a non-traditional session, with the client fully clothed, upon request.
 Stretching may also be included in any traditional massage session to target flexibility, range of motion, and general relaxation.

 Reiki: Is a Japanese technique used for relaxation and promotes healing.
 It is not like other types of massage because it aims to move the energy of the body rather than the soft tissues like muscles, and connective tissue.
 The therapist places their hands lightly over or on the client’s body in specific energetic areas of the body to aid in the release of potential blockages.
-Carly, Cindy, Darius, and Danielle are trained in Reiki.
+Carly and Noelle are the only therapists who offer this modality.

 On-site Massage: Need us to come to you?
 We can pack up a massage table or chair and come to your home or place of business for an additional $40.
 Must be within a 15-minute radius of our office, a one-hour massage session minimum, and depending upon therapist availability.